aychen5/personal-site/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
-I am a data scientist at the [CUNY Institute for State and Local Governance](https://islg.cuny.edu/) where I support the work of the [NYPD Monitor](https://www.nypdmonitor.org/) and the [NYPD Reform and Reinvention Collaborative](https://www.nyc.gov/site/policereform/index.page).
-Before moving to New York, I was a quantitative social science researcher at Dartmouth College and a [Bright Line Watch](http://brightlinewatch.org/) Fellow.
-I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada.
-I enjoy wrestling with social science questions.
+I am a social data scientist/computational social scientist/quantitative researcher.
+For the past few years, I've been supporting public safety analytics at the CUNY Institute for State and Local Governance by building data pipelines and applying statistical/ML models to understand policing.
+Previously, I had a stint in academia and spent a lot of time thinking about how people consume and interact with information online.

+I'm currently looking for opportunities to make an impact in climate tech and ways to engage in environmental/sustainability efforts at any level.

+Outside of work, you'll almost certainly find me on a tennis court, with my nose in a good book, or oil painting!